-If the sound coming from your KOMPLETE AUDIO is distorted or skips, go back to the Buffer Size and try a higher value.
+If the sound coming from your audio interface is distorted or skips, go back to the Buffer Size and try a higher value.
 If the audio playback is clean, you can even try a lower value.
 You may have to increase the buffer size when you start adding a lot of effects and instruments to your songs.

 The higher the load on your computer, the more negatively it will affect audio playback.
 Settings such as Sample-rate and Buffer Size as described above will help set up your audio interface with the audio application for best performance.
 However, your computer will also be performing other tasks not related to audio which will also increase the CPU load.
-The following articles describe in more detail how to optimize your computer for use with audio applications:
+The articles linked below describe how to optimize your computer for use with audio applications in more detail.